Direct-to-Plate Photopolymer Gravure

 What to Bring

 2. Optional, digital camera if you have one.
 Of course you will take pictures and video!
 Yes, you can bring film, too.
-I have an arrangement for developing and scanning.

 3. Jump drive (thumb drive or other portable read/write media)

 4. Laptop which should have current versions of Photoshop or Lightroom or ON1 RAW, and TK Luminosity Masks, are all useful.
 If you do not have any of this software please download a trial version for the workshop.
-We have some studio use Macs, but not enough to cover everyone’s full-time needs.
+We have some studio-use Macs, but not enough to cover everyone’s full-time needs.

 5. Large enough luggage or box to pack prints with stiff protector (cardboard or mat board).
 Rough paper will be torn down to approximately 11×15”